maxlerebourg/wicketkeeper/client/README.md

 You can configure it using `data-*` attributes:

 - `data-input-name`: (Optional) Sets the `name` attribute of the hidden input field.
 Defaults to `wicketkeeper_solution`.
+- `data-challenge-url`: (Optional) Overrides the challenge URL that was compiled into the script.
+Useful for testing or dynamic environments.

 **Example:**